 Because of this, I was on a mission to get him his own ball pit.

 I also wanted to make a DIY ball pit that could be used for babies, since my daughter was 6 months old at the time.

-Ultimately, I decided to create them a 3 ft X 2 ft X 1.5 ft DIY PVC ball pit.
-I used white PVC from Home Depot.
-However, you can buy colored pipe online too if you want.
-Home Depot will cut it in the store for you though.
-If you would rather cut it yourself, the cutting tool is pretty inexpensive.
+Ultimately, I decided to create a 3 ft X 2 ft X 1.5 ft DIY PVC ball pit using white PVC from Home Depot, which was super convenient because Home Depot cut it in-store for me!
+(If you would rather cut it yourself, the cutting tool is pretty inexpensive.)

 - 8 three-way elbow connectors (depending on the connector, you might need an adapter)

 - 3-4 pool noodles (Dollar Tree!
 Although they are only available over the summer there.)

 - 3 yards utility netting (I got mine from JOANN’s and cut it in half horizontally)

 - Ball pit balls (you need A LOT, but thankfully they weren’t too pricey on Amazon.
 I also reused balls from my failed store-bought ball pits.)